-Thank you for agreeing to serve as a Reviewer for NARST proposals submitted to [Strand 1- straightforward; you are to provide a fair assessment of the proposals assigned to you.
+Thank you for agreeing to serve as a Reviewer for NARST proposals submitted to [Strand 1-Science Learning, Understanding and Conceptual Change].
+Your task is relatively straightforward; you are to provide a fair assessment of the proposals assigned to you.
 Please go to http://proposals.narst.org/abstracts21 and log in with your user name and password (the same one you used to register as an reviewer or to submit a proposal).